|Catfish fillets, breaded with seasoned flour and panko bread crumbs and pan fried - fast and easy and the perfect fish for sandwiches or tacos.|

 - 1-1/2 cups cracker meal, dry bread crumbs, cornmeal, or panko bread crumbs

 Rinse catfish and set aside.
 Heat oil in a large skillet over medium high heat.
 Set up 3 dredging stations (I use pie plates) and in the first combine the flour, salt, pepper, Creole or Cajun seasoning, Old Bay, paprika, onion and garlic powder.
 The second with the eggs, beaten and the last, the panko and parsley.

-Dredge catfish in the flour mixture, then the eggs and last the panko; transfer to a plate.
+Dredge catfish in the flour mixture, then the eggs and last the crumbs; transfer to a plate.
 Fry, in batches if necessary, 3 to 4 minutes per side, depending on size, or until golden brown and cooked through.
 Drain on paper towels and plate, serving with tartar sauce, lemon wedges and a vegetable, coleslaw or salad.
 A side of greens is perfect.

 Tip: Frozen catfish often has a muddy flavor to it.
 You may be able to counter that by purchasing only catfish from the U.S., removing any fat and/or "dark meat" that is present on the fillets and soaking them for 30 minutes at room temperature in a salt water or buttermilk brine.
 For 1 quart of water or buttermilk, use 1 tablespoon of salt.
 Add a tablespoon of hot sauce to your brine for a punch of flavor.